riddhi6/rsp-final/README.md

 # rsp-final
-Path planning simulation with ackermann car
+mobile robot navigation simulation with an ackermann-drive RC car